martinjrrr/Linux.dots/README.md

 Download the EDID File and CD into the directory

-`cd ~/Downloads/`
-Then we'll use sudo to copy the file to the following directory.
+`cd ~/Downloads/` Then we'll use sudo to copy the file to the following directory.
 `sudo cp modified_edid.bin /usr/lib/firmware/edid/`

-If the directory does not exist - which is likely - we'll type `sudo mkdir /usr/lib/firmware/edid/`
+`sudo mkdir /usr/lib/firmware/edid/` in the terminal if the directory does not exist

 Now after we've done that, we'll open `/etc/default/grub` and add `drm.edid_firmware=edid/modified_edid.bin` at **GRUB_CMDLINE_LINUX_DEFAULT=** and **GRUB_CMDLINE_LINUX=** respectively - then we'll save the document.